 Figure 15.
-Stream details - settings tab (Rxn2 and Rxn4, left) (Rxn5, right)
+Stream details - settings tab (Raman Rxn2 and Raman Rxn4, left) (Raman Rxn5, right)

-- Select the Settings Tab and click Name. - Enter the name of the probe and click Apply.
+- 2. Select the Settings Tab and click Name. - 3.
+Enter the name of the probe and click Apply.

-▶ Let the system stabilize for at least two hours before proceeding to calibration.
+After performing initial setup of the analyzer, let the system stabilize for at least two hours before proceeding to calibration.